iciclespider/mezzanine/README.rst

 The current intent in the template hierarchy is the following:

   * TEMPLATE_HTML - The root template.
-This establishes a "blank slate" html page and deals with structuring the non-body html elements.
+This establishes the structure of the html level elements.
   * TEMPLATE_BODY - The body template.
+This establishes the core tools used in a web site.
+Extends TEMPLATE_HTML.
+  * TEMPLATE_SITE - The site template.
 Defines the overall structure of a given web site.
-Extends TEMPLATE_HTML.
+Extends TEMPLATE_BODY.
   * TEMPLATE_PAGE - Structures the html at the base Page level.
-Extends TEMPLATE_BODY.
+Extends TEMPLATE_SITE.
   * TEMPLATE_CONTENTPAGE - Structures the html for ContentPages.
 Extends TEMPLATE_CONTENTPAGE.

 Then, there are following Settings values to associate a collection of